gbxyz/perl-net-rdap/README.md

 # DESCRIPTION

-`Net::RDAP` provides an interface to the Registration Data Access Protocol (RDAP).
+[Net::RDAP](https://metacpan.org/pod/Net::RDAP) provides an interface to the Registration Data Access Protocol (RDAP).
 RDAP is a replacement for Whois.

-`Net::RDAP` does all the hard work of determining the correct server to query (`Net::RDAP::Registry` is an interface to the IANA registries), querying thes server (`Net::RDAP::UA` is an RDAP HTTP user agent), and parsing the response (`Net::RDAP::Response` provides access to the data returned by the server).
+[Net::RDAP](https://metacpan.org/pod/Net::RDAP) does all the hard work of determining the correct server to query ([Net::RDAP::Registry](https://metacpan.org/pod/Net::RDAP::Registry) is an interface to the IANA registries), querying the sserver ([Net::RDAP::UA](https://metacpan.org/pod/Net::RDAP::UA) is an RDAP HTTP user agent), and parsing the response ([Net::RDAP::Response](https://metacpan.org/pod/Net::RDAP::Response) provides access to the data returned by the server).

 # METHODS